Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Limits of end invariants and ends of models

 (2) In the second case, $g'(F)$ is homotopic into an upper geometrically finite end of $\mathbf M$.
 Take a simple closed curve $\delta$ on $F$ intersecting $c$ essentially.
-Since $g'(\delta)$ is homotopic to a curve in an upper geometrically finite end, which is a geometric limit of $(S, m_i)$ with base point in $F$, we see that $\length_{m_i}(\delta)$ is bounded as $i \rightarrow \infty$.
+Since $g'(\delta)$ is homotopic to a curve in an upper geometrically finite end, by \cref{homotopic into gf}, $\length_{m_i}(\delta)$ is bounded as $i \rightarrow \infty$.
 This contradicts the assumption that $c$ is contained in $\mu^+$.

-(3) In the third case, let $d$ be an upper algebraic parabolic curve with $i(c,d) >0$.
-Recall that $c$ is a minimal component of the Hausdorff limit $\nu^+$ of $\{c_{m_i}\}$ by Lemma \ref{limit of pants}.
-Therefore, $d$ intersects a minimal component of $\nu^+$ transversely in this situation, contradicting Theorem \ref{limit laminations}.
-Thus we have completed the proof. \end{proof}